Chaoses-Ib/.NET/Languages/C#/Concurrency/Async-await.md

 ## Do not await null
 Await null will throw a NullReferenceException.
 Await `Task.FromResult()` or `Task.CompletedTask` instead.

+Always using `async` can prevent a method from carelessly returning `null`.

 See also:
 - [Proposal: await?
 (Null-aware await) · Issue #7171 · dotnet/roslyn](https://github.com/dotnet/roslyn/issues/7171)
 - [Champion "Null-conditional await" · Issue #35 · dotnet/csharplang](https://github.com/dotnet/csharplang/issues/35)